gdunlop/budget-boating/_posts/2020-05-23-Boat-storage.markdown

 ![Dry stack]({{site.baseurl}}/images/stack.png)

 ## Storage options
-You can buy a very decent budget boat for £5,000 or less.
+You can buy a very decent budget boat on a trailer for £5,000 or less.
 Choose to berth in a marina and you could end up paying that amount again *every year* just to store it.
 That's before any other costs are taken into consideration.

 So it pays to look at various storage options and pick one that satisfies your requirements and your budget.
 Since we're talking about budget boating it's likely you will be looking at boats that fit on a trailer which increases the number of options:-